UBC-MDS/introduction-machine-learning/chapters/en/slides/module8/module8_13.md

 Notes:

 When we plot the cities with the decision boundary, we get a clear answer.

-The cities lies almost completely on the boundary making the model very divided between how to classify them
+The cities lie almost completely on the boundary, this makes the model very divided on how to classify them.

 ---